Help Reduce the Quit Rate for Women in STEM

 Our goal is to expand the scope of this program for women in STEM more globally.
 In addition to offering the program throughout the U.S., many of the companies that participated in the pilot have large engineering populations in China and India, where technical women are even more challenged.

 We also want to work with women’s leadership organizations to offer the program to their memberships.
 And we want to bring the Advancing Technical Women program to other technical, “hard skills,” male-dominated professions.
 CCL has female faculty members who are “exiles” from aerospace engineering, chemical engineering, pharmaceuticals, healthcare, and other industries where this program could be equally valuable.

-Explore our new leadership training program for women in STEM, Advancing Technical Women, with several offerings in spring 2018.
+Explore our groundbreaking leadership development program for women in STEM, Advancing Technical Women.